SakshithVarambally/Samsung_PD_Training/README.md

    - During the preparation of the design in OpenLANE, the tool combines technology-specific LEF (Library Exchange Format) information with cell LEF data.
    - Technology LEF includes layer definitions and essential design rules crucial for Place and Route (PnR) flow.
    - Cell LEF contains obstruction information for each standard cell, which helps minimize Design Rule Checking (DRC) errors during the PnR process.

-     This shown in the below snaps.
+This is shown in the below snaps.

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/master/Day%2015/merging_lef.png">